 6) assisting in exam preparation, exam proctoring, and exam grading; Stein will write the initial versions of exam questions; Bio 3058 TAs will be invited to write (but not required to write) drafts of new exam questions; Bio 3058 TAs will work with Stein to finalize the exam questions; exam grading will occur immediately after each exam.

 7) meeting with Stein on a regular basis to discuss course issues; regular weekly meetings are for 30 minutes at a time to be arranged that fits everyone's class schedule.
-In 2013, we met Fridays 4:30PM-5:00PM.
+In most prior years, we met Fridays 4:30PM-5:00PM.
+Please have this time available to attend our weekly TA meetings.

 8) and general assistance with class matters.